cdppirap/amdapy/amdapy/docs/index.rst

 Installation
 ------------

-The current packaged version of :program:`amdapy` can be downloaded :download:`amdapy tar <../../dist/amdapy-0.1.0.tar.gz>`.
+The current packaged version of :program:`amdapy` can be downloaded :download:`amdapy.tar <../../dist/amdapy-0.1.0.tar.gz>`.
 This package requires :program:`Python3.5` (or a later version).

 Install by executing the following ::